If a relative or spouse passes away, it’s important to know who’s responsible for their credit card debt after death.

 Step 2: Give required documents to your bank

 You may be asked to provide details of the deceased, as well as your personal information so that the bank or financial institution can provide appropriate assistance based on your individual circumstances.
-The financial institution may also want to see a certified copy of the death certificate and will and document requirements vary depending on whether or not you can provide it.
+The financial institution may also want to see a certified copy of the death certificate and will.
+Document requirements vary depending on whether or not you can provide it.

 Your financial institution may ask you to complete a “deceased estate notification form”.
 The information you’ll need to provide for this form include: